tiqi-group/pydase/README.md

 #### `DeviceConnection`

-The `DeviceConnection` component is a base class for managing connections to devices within the `pydase` framework.
-This class serves as the foundation for subclasses that manage connections to specific devices.
-It implements automatic reconnection logic that periodically checks the device's availability and attempts to reconnect if the connection is lost.
+The `DeviceConnection` component acts as a base class within the `pydase` framework for managing device connections.
+It provides a structured approach to handle connections by offering a customizable `connect` method and a `connected` property.
+This setup facilitates the implementation of automatic reconnection logic, which periodically attempts reconnection whenever the connection is lost.

-In the frontend, this class is represented without directly exposing the `connect` method and `connected` attribute.
-Instead, user-defined attributes, methods, and properties are displayed.
-When `self.connected` is `False`, the frontend component shows an overlay that allows manual triggering of the `connect()` method.
+In the frontend, this class abstracts away the direct interaction with the `connect` method and the `connected` property.
+Instead, it showcases user-defined attributes, methods, and properties.
+When the `connected` status is `False`, the frontend displays an overlay that prompts manual reconnection through the `connect()` method.
+Successful reconnection removes the overlay.

-This overlay disappears once the connection is successfully re-established.
+##### Customizing Connection Logic

-Users should primarily override the `connect` method to establish a connection to the device.
-This method should update the `self._connected` attribute to reflect the connection status:
+Users are encouraged to primarily override the `connect` method to tailor the connection process to their specific device.
+This method should adjust the `self._connected` attribute based on the outcome of the connection attempt:

 ```python
 import pydase.components